-The ongoing operations assessment in the ICARA was larger than the wind-down which resulted in this being used for the calculation of the LATR plus CSAML's BLAR.
-CSAML's Board of Directors and management have applied an internal buffer calculated as 20% of the LATR in order to actively manage the liquidity position.
+The wind down assessment in the ICARA was larger than the ongoing business operations which resulted in this being used for the calculation of the LATR plus CSAML's BLAR.
+CSAML's Board of Directors and management have applied an internal buffer calculated as 10% of the LATR in order to actively manage the liquidity position.